v-skoshal/microsoft-community-training/microsoft-community-training/media/Phone_Auth_Migration_Files/Identity_Migration_Userguide.md

 1. The learner has reached out to admin informing that the migration has failed.

-    A.  Please raise a ticket with the Community TrainingTeam on [**Community Training Helpdesk**](https://aka.ms/cthelpdek) with following details:
+    A.  Please raise a ticket with the Community Training Team on [**Community Training Helpdesk**](https://aka.ms/cthelpdek) with following details:
       1. Website name
       2. Learner identity (for eg: email/username)
       3. Learner Mobile Number on the platform